 Disrupters advocate and champion the causes of other women, in their effort to increase the field of female leadership.
 They want other women including their offspring to receive opportunities similar to theirs.

 Fletcher includes many statistical charts and research findings which show the disproportion between male and female leadership even in companies where women are the majority.
 Women who claim not to be bothered, may be forced to grapple with reality, especially when they think of the future for their offspring.

 The interviews at the end of each chapter are motivational.
 They include disrupters in prestigious companies like Procter & Gamble, Netflix and IT companies in the Silicon Valley.
 They include entrepreneurs who have made contributions to global business.
 They encourage women to become game changers in their move forward.
-They also prove some prejudice is not as much against women, as toward the traditional views some have always known.
+They also prove that some prejudice is not as much against women, as toward the traditional views some have always known.

 This book may not interest every woman, although all can learn from it.
 Some may be turned off by charts and lists with strictly-business terms, but it is a business book; and those who venture may obtain some brain exercises in memorizing her definitions.

 I received this book from the publisher through NetGalley (https://www.netgalley.com).
 There was no request for a positive review.
 The opinions I have expressed are my own.